Letifery/centroid-clustering/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project implements several unsupervised clustering algorithms based on centroids with parameters to tweak them to your liking and some other options to play with.
+This project implements several unsupervised clustering algorithms based on centroids from scratch with parameters to tweak them to your liking and some other options to play with.

+Currently implemented are:
+- `Partition around medoids (PAM) Clustering`
+- `Naive k-mean clustering (Lloyd's algorithm)`
+- `MacQueens k-mean clustering`

 ## Prerequisites